black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 25
 Create a p element and use template strings to set its content to the title you destructured.
 Right before the content of the p element, create a strong element with the text Title:.

+# Step 26
+Similarly to the previous step, create another p element, and interpolate the date you destructured as the text content.
+Inside this paragraph, create a strong element with the text Date:.